Reference cells

 Referencing individual cells

-To reference an individual cell, use the global function cell (or c for short) which returns the cell value.
+To reference an individual cell, use the global function q.cells which returns the cell value.

 You can reference cells and use them directly in a Pythonic fashion.